wangdi4/llvm/llvm/docs/Intel/PulldownProcess.rst

 you sanity check your changes prior to committing them and uploading them for review.

+   .. note:: As soon as we start merging various github repositories into xmain,
+             one cannot rely on the fact that every line of code different between xmain and llorg is marked with `INTEL_CUSTOMIZATION`.
+             Conflict resolution for such cases may require inspecting these other repositories (e.g. `Intel LLVM on github <https://github.com/intel/llvm>`).

 #.
 See the final net effect of merging the most recent change set from
    llvm.org after your conflict resolutions.